 Autumn abundance abounds in this week's share.
 Sweet Dumpling squash is a smaller densely orange fleshed squash that can be used like the Delicata.
 Cut in half, remove the seeds, and roast until tender at 400 degrees.
 Top with butter, salt and pepper and optional maple syrup or brown sugar.
 You've got our absolute favorite carrots this week: Red Cored Chantenay, a French heirloom carrot that is a great winter keeper that just keeps getting sweeter and sweeter as time goes by.
-The spinach likes the cooler weather we've been having!
-This week you've got some of our first spinach from the greenhouse.
-Great raw in salads or lightly steamed and topped with butter, spinach is a popular hardy green that will keep on keepin' on right through December.
-Don't neglect the tops on your beets as the cold hardy greens are delicious vegetables in their own rights.
+The white salad turnips are back and tasty as ever in the fall!
+Great raw in salads, lightly sautéed in butter, roasted, or made into the popular Turnip and Bacon Soup (recipe on website).
+Don't neglect the tops on your turnips or your beets as the cold hardy greens are delicious vegetables in their own rights.
 Find many, many beet recipes on our website including our best one, Caramelized Beets and Onions ©.

 The herb this week is cilantro.
-Cilantro is another hardy plant that will keep on being green and strong right through the end of the month despite temperatures dipping into the twenties.
+Cilantro is another very hardy plant that will keep on being green and strong right through the end of the month despite temperatures dipping into the twenties.
 Our favorite way to use cilantro in the fall is to pair it with carrots in a Carrot-Cilantro Soup which can be found on our website.
 This very tasty and warming soup has gotten great reviews from our CSA members in years past.

 We'll see you next week for the last share of 2013!
-If possible, plan to bring a bag or cooler to take your veggies home in and leave the box at the farm.
+If possible, plan to bring a bag or cooler to take your veggies home in and leave the box at the farm or the Central Street Farmhouse.
 Have a great week!